This post may contain paid links. If you make a purchase through links on our site, we may earn a commission.

 - Rosemary: While not exactly a snack food, fresh rosemary is the secret to making this a Christmas cheese board!
 Use fresh sprigs of rosemary to create a wreath design.
 You can even use twine to bundle sprigs together into a cute little Christmas tree, if you want!

-How to Make Salami Roses
+How to Make Meat Roses

 - Set your glass in front of you and start folding individual slices of Galileo® Salame over the rim of the glass.